Before You Distribute AI Music in 2026 | Free Guide

 Use this guide to choose the path first.
 Then use the correct checklist, tool, or training resource for the next step.

-How It Connects to the DistroKid Release-Readiness Guide
+How It Connects to the DistroKid Release-Readiness Workbook

-Before You Distribute AI Music in 2026 is the broad strategy guide.
+AI Music Distribution in 2026 is the broad release-path guide.

-The DistroKid Release-Readiness Guide for AI Music Creators is the upload-prep checklist for creators who already chose DistroKid as their release path.
+The DistroKid Release-Readiness Guide for AI Music Creators is the upload-prep workbook for creators who already chose DistroKid as their release route.

-You are ready to prepare DistroKid files, metadata, AI Credits, extras, artist profiles, payout notes, and release records.
+You are ready to prepare DistroKid files, metadata, AI Credits, extras, artist profiles, payout notes, publishing caution, and release records.

 How It Connects to the AI Training Academy